 - vomiting stomach contents

 Vomiting blood can indicate a serious medical emergency.
-If you experience any of the following symptoms call 911:
+Call 911 if you experience any of these symptoms:

 - blurred vision